puppyrambo18/rambo-repo/README.md

-# repository.magicality
+# rambo-repo
-Magicality Repository.
-Masterani Redux and Lambda forks.
+Rambo's Repository.
+Forks of the apps we loved.